-At present, Punjab is the only province which has its own authority called Punjab Halal Development Agency (PHDA) to prescribe standards and processes for certification of halal products.
+At present, Punjab is the only province that has its own authority called Punjab Halal Development Agency (PHDA) to prescribe standards and processes for certification of halal products.
 What will be its fate is not clear.
-Similarly, the fate of Halal Research Council which was set up a few years ago to supervise halal-related affairs in the absence of a formal legal oganisation remains to be determined once the bill is passed.
-It was empowered to issue halal certification and assurance programme.
+Similarly, the fate of the Halal Research Council which was set up a few years ago to supervise halal-related affairs in the absence of a formal legal organization remains to be determined once the bill is passed.
+It was empowered to issue halal certification and assurance program.

-Punjab is the only province which has its own authority — the Punjab Halal Development Agency.
+Punjab is the only province that has its own authority — the Punjab Halal Development Agency.

 An anomalous feature of the project is that the PHA will be run by the federal ministry of science and technology and its minister will be its head.
 To be precise, the ministry has little know-how of promoting trade that too of halal goods, nor is it much aware of which ingredients in a food product are ‘haram’ and prohibited by religion and hence requiring its ban.
 These tasks can, at best, be performed by the ministries of commerce and religious affairs.
 Why the science ministry has been chosen to carry out such a delicate task is difficult to understand.

 There are numerous problems that Pakistani exporters of halal meat face but the major one is meeting the strict safety codes of meat importing countries.
-There is a lack of capability and technical know-how in processing, storing, transporting and marketing of meat, weak certification system, lack of skills and capacity building programmes for farmers, slaughter men and processors.
+There is a lack of capability and technical know-how in processing, storing, transporting, and marketing of meat, a weak certification system, lack of skills and capacity-building programs for farmers, slaughtermen, and processors.
 Meanwhile, the government has done well by giving income tax exemption to investors who install modern meat processing plants.

-The proposed Pakistan Halal Authority will set halal standards for government-notified products and processes for adoption by a National Standards Body in accordance with OIC guidelines.
+The proposed Pakistan Halal Authority will set halal standards for government-notified products and processes for adoption by a National Standards Body by OIC guidelines.
 The bill also provides a list of halal and non-halal animals.
 Contravention of the new law will be punishable with imprisonment of up to six months, or with the fine of up to Rs500,000, but not less than Rs50,000, or with both.
-The OIC guidelines define method of slaughtering of halal animals.
-It goes without saying that uniformity and consensus especially among OIC member countries is very important to have one halal standard.
+The OIC guidelines define the method of slaughtering of halal animals.
+It goes without saying that uniformity and consensus especially among OIC member countries are very important to have one halal standard.

 Malaysia, which plays a leading global role in the promotion of halal food products, has its own halal standard and awards recognition to international bodies after these are approved for conducting halal certification work.
-According to a list issued on July 31, 2015, Malaysia now recognises 73 organisations across the world as halal certification bodies.
-This includes one organisation from Pakistan, namely, Jamea Markaz Uloom Islamia, Mansoora, Multan Road, Lahore.
+According to a list issued on July 31, 2015, Malaysia now recognizes 73 organizations across the world as halal certification bodies.
+This includes one organization from Pakistan, namely, Jamea Markaz Uloom Islamia, Mansoora, Multan Road, Lahore.
 Will it work under PHA or Malaysia may be difficult for it to decide.

 Originally published on www.dawn.com